joefroh/JetsDiscordBot/README.md

 ## Discord Bot App Token
 To get a token:

-Go to: https://discordapp.com/developers/applications/ --> "Create a new application" --> "Bot" on the sidebar on the left --> "Add Bot" --> click "Reveal Token" to get/see your token.
+Go to https://discordapp.com/developers/applications/ --> "Create a new application" --> "Bot" on the sidebar on the left --> "Add Bot" --> click "Reveal Token" to get/see your token.

 ## Feature Requests